 The ITPS understands public history as a form of scholarship in its own right, as well as a key way of interacting with and supporting an interested public, both in academic publication and through digital communication, including podcasts, blogs, and a wide-range of events.

 Led by Public Historian Dr. Michael Crowder, the ITPS engages the public history practices in through collaborative projects with local Westchester County, NY, and New York State historical organizations.
 These include participation in the New York state REV250NY campaign organizing efforts, spearheaded by the New York State Historian, collaboration with the REV250 Westchester campaign, and service on the Westchester County Historical Society Board of Trustees.

 Many of our Public History programs involve undergraduate students at Iona College.
-See our Student Opportunities page for ways to get involved or listen to our latest podcast on public history:
+See our Student Opportunities page for ways to get involved.

 Recent Public History Publications

 Dr. Crowder’s keynote address at the Battle of Brooklyn Memorial in Green-Wood Cemetery

 One week before Christmas 1776, patriot writer and war correspondent Thomas Paine packed his latest dispatch in a leather pouch and shoved it into his […]